Bay of Kotor and Kotor Old Town seen from a tandem paragliding route.

 • the Bay, fortress and Old Town in the same route

-• a calm tandem flight with practical limits, weather checks and a local landing
+• a calm pilot-led tandem route with practical limits, weather checks and a local landing

 The tandem flight starts high above an enclosed, fjord-like Bay rather than from a low open-coast setting.
 That height gives the route a wider opening perspective, while the enclosed shape keeps the view tied to one recognizable place.

 The strongest reason to choose Kotor is not speed, noise or exaggerated adrenaline.
-It is choosing a destination-specific Bay route when the place itself already matters to you — and treating tandem paragliding here as a calm demonstration flight for first contact with the activity, not a thrill-product pitch.
+It is choosing a destination-specific Bay route when the place itself already matters to you, then checking whether the date, weather and participant fit make sense.

 Why the Bay changes the flight